temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 public interface Workflow2 extends BaseWorkflow {}
 ```

-Attempting to register implementations of Workflow1 and Workflow2 with a Worker will fail.
+Attempting to register implementations of _Workflow1_ and _Workflow2_ with a Worker will fail.
-Let's say that we have:
+For example, if we tried to register the _Workflow1_ and _Workflow2_ as shown:

 ```java
 worker.registerWorkflowImplementationTypes(